Master of Education – Credits: 36 (program code: 0150)

 |ESP 613 Evidence-based Practices for Secondary Inclusion||3 crs. |

 |ESP 619 Evidence-based Practices for K-12 Inclusion||3 crs. |

 |PSY 712 Advanced Psychology of Learning||3 crs. |

 |PSY 720 Neuropsychology of Learning Disorders||3 crs. |

 Students in the reading specialist program receive academic and professional advisement from the program coordinator.
 Each student is assigned to an academic adviser from the time he/she is accepted into the program of study.
 Advisers work with students to discuss, monitor and provide advisement as it relates to their program of study.

 California, PA 15419

-Dr. Holly Diehl, Ed.D., West Virgina University; specializes in Curriculum and Instruction
+Holly Diehl, Ed.D.
+(West Virginia University), Associate Professor; specializes in Curriculum and Instruction

-Dr. Diane Nettles, Ph.D., University of South Florida; specializes in Curriculum and Instruction
+Diane Nettles, Ph.D.
+(University of South Florida), Professor; specializes in Curriculum and Instruction

 Christine Peterson, Ed.D.
 (West Virginia University), Associate Professor; specializes in Instructional Technology and English as a Second Language